 Cleared derivative transactions are with the Chicago Mercantile Exchange, or CME, and exposure is settled to market daily, with additional credit exposure related to initial-margin collateral pledged to CME at trade execution.
-At June 30, 2023 September 30, 2023, the Company had exposure to CME for settled variation margin in excess of the customer-related and non-customer-related interest rate swap termination values of \$1.0 \$0.1 million.
-At December 31, 2022, the Company had no exposure to CME for settled variation margin in excess of the customer-related and non-customer-related interest rate swap termination values.
-In addition, at both June 30, 2023 September 30, 2023 and December 31, 2022, the Company had posted initial-margin collateral in the form of U.S. Treasury notes amounting to \$84.2 million and \$84.1 million, respectively, to CME for these derivatives.
+At September 30, 2023, both March 31, 2024 and December 31, 2023 the Company had exposure to CME for settled variation margin in excess of the customer-related and non-customer-related interest rate swap termination values value of \$0.1 million.
+At December 31, 2022, the Company had no exposure to CME for settled variation margin in excess of the customer-related and non-customer-related interest rate swap termination values \$0.4 million.
+In addition, at September 30, 2023 both March 31, 2024 and December 31, 2022 December 31, 2023, the Company had posted initial-margin collateral in the form of U.S. Treasury notes amounting to \$84.2 million and \$84.1 million, respectively, \$85.9 million to CME for these derivatives.
 The U.S. Treasury notes were considered restricted assets and were included in available for sale securities within the Company's Consolidated Balance Sheets.

-At both June 30, 2023 September 30, 2023 and December 31, 2022, there were no customer-related interest rate swap derivatives with credit-risk contingent features in a net liability position.
+At September 30, 2023 and December 31, 2022 March 31, 2024 there were no customer-related interest rate swap derivatives with credit-risk contingent features in a net liability position.
+At December 31, 2023, there were no \$1.9 million of customer-related interest rate swap derivatives with credit-risk contingent features in a net liability position.
 The Company has minimum collateral posting thresholds with its customer-related interest rate swap derivative correspondent-bank counterparties to the extent that the Company has a liability position with the correspondent-bank counterparties.
-At both June 30, 2023 September 30, 2023 and December 31, 2022, the Company had posted collateral in the form of cash amounting to \$1.0 million, which was considered to be a restricted asset and was included in other short-term investments within the Company's Consolidated Balance Sheets.
-If the Company had breached any of these provisions at June 30, 2023 September 30, 2023 or December 31, 2022, it would have been required to settle its obligations under the agreements at the termination value.
+At both September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company had posted collateral in the form of cash amounting to \$1.0 million \$1.4 million and \$3.0 million, respectively, which was considered to be a restricted asset and was included in other short-term investments within the Company's Consolidated Balance Sheets.
+If the Company had breached any of these provisions at September 30, 2023 March 31, 2024 or December 31, 2022 December 31, 2023, it would have been required to settle its obligations under the agreements at the termination value.
 In addition, the Company had cross-default provisions with its commercial customer loan agreements which provide cross-collateralization with the customer loan collateral.